-The Company is well constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors.
-There were no changes in the composition of the Board of Directors during the period under review.
+The company is well constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors.
+There were few changes in the composition of the Board of Directors during the period under review as mentioned below.

 Adequate notice is given to all directors to schedule the Board Meetings, agenda and detailed notes on agenda were delivered and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting.